-Proposal Board Recommendation Available Voting Selections Voting Approval Standard Effect of Withhold or Abstention Effect of Broker Non- Vote L. Election of six directors FOR all six nominees FOR all nominees; WITHHOLD from all nominees; or WITHHOLD from one or more nominees Plurality: the individuals who receive the greatest number of votes cast "for" are elected as directors(1) Counted as a vote against No effect 2.
-Ratification of the selection of KPMG LLP as our independent registered public accounting firm for our fiscal year ending October 31, 2022 FOR FOR; AGAINST; or ABSTAIN Majority of shares present and entitled to vote Counted as a vote against Not applicable Approval of, on an advisory basis, our executive compensation(2) FOR FOR; AGAINST; or ABSTAIN Majority of shares present and entitled to vote Counted as a vote against No effect Approval of The Toro Company 2022 Equity and Incentive Plan FOR FOR; AGAINST; or ABSTAIN Majority of votes cast Counted as a vote against No effect
+Pro posal Board Recommendation Available Voting Selections Voting Approval Standard Effect of Withhold or Abstention Effect of Broker Non- Vote 1.
+Election of six directors FOR all six nominees FOR all nominees; WITHHOLD from all nominees; or WITHHOLD from one or more nominees Plurality: the individuals who receive the greatest number of votes cast "for" are elected as directors (1) Counted as a vote against No effect 2.
+Ratification of the selection of KPMG LLP as our independent registered public accounting firm for our fiscal year ending October 31, 2022 FOR FOR; AGAINST; or ABSTAIN Majority of shares present and entitled to vote Counted as a vote against Not applicable 3.
+Approval of, on an advisory basis, our executive compensation (2) FOR FOR; AGAINST; or ABSTAIN Majority of shares present and entitled to vote Counted as a vote against No effect 4.
+Approval of The Toro Company 2022 Equity and Incentive Plan FOR FOR; AGAINST; or ABSTAIN Majority of votes cast Counted as a vote against No effect

-(1) Under our Amended and Restated Bylaws, if any nominee for director in an uncontested election as to whom a majority of the votes of the shares present at the virtual meeting or represented by proxy at the annual meeting and entitled to vote on the election of directors are designated to be "withheld" or are voted "against," that director must tender his or her resignation for consideration by our Nominating & Governance Committee.
-Our Nominating & Governance Committee then must evaluate the best interests of our Company and shareholders and recommend the action to be taken by the Board with respect to such tendered resignation.
+- (1) Under our Amended and Restated Bylaws, if any nominee for director in an uncontested election as to whom a majority of the votes of the shares present at the virtual meeting or represented by proxy at the annual meeting and entitled to vote on the election of directors are designated to be "withheld" or are voted "against," that director must tender his or her resignation for consideration by our Nominating & Governance Committee.
+Our Nominating & Governance Committee then must evaluate the best interests of our Company and shareholders and recommend the action to be taken by the Board with respect to such tendered resignation. - (2) While an advisory vote, our Compensation & Human Resources Committee and Board expect to take into account the outcome of the vote when considering future executive compensation.